cardanobay/cardano-node/README.md

 Because the node runs, by default, with an **unprivileged user**. \
 Another reason is the attack surface is reduced to the strict minimum, because the container contains nothing except the **cardano-node binary**. \
 One more reason, the **Dockerfile(s) and the building script are published** on the github repository.
 So you can verify by yourself what is packaged inside the container.
-You should **always verify** what is packaged inside a container before using it.
+You should **always verify** what is packaged inside a container before using it.\
+And the examples to run the node includes good practices when running a Docker Container in production : dropping all [the linux kernel capabilities](https://docs.docker.com/engine/security/security/#linux-kernel-capabilities "the linux kernel capabilities"), then adding ONLY the needed ones to run the service.

-## How can I download the container ?
+## Where can I find the container ?
-You can find the latest version of the cardano-node container on [the Cardanobay Docker Hub Repository](https://hub.docker.com/repository/docker/cardanobay/cardano-node "the Cardanobay Docker Hub Repository")
+You can find the latest compiled version of the cardano-node container on [the Cardanobay Docker Hub Repository](https://hub.docker.com/repository/docker/cardanobay/cardano-node "the Cardanobay Docker Hub Repository")

 ### Pulling the container
 ```